 What is the impact on soil organic carbon (SOC)?
 Now, EviEM has started a systematic review in which we analyse the results of these studies and examine which crop rotations are favourable for organic carbon in agricultural soil.

 How does managed burning in forests affect species that do not directly depend on fire or the dead wood that fires provide?
-EviEM is examining the evidence from a recently completed systematic map on biodiversity effects of active management in forest set-asides.
+EviEM examined the evidence from a recently completed systematic map on biodiversity effects of active management in forest set-asides.

 In parallel with the recorded increase in use of Neonicotinoid insecticides there have been increasing concerns and debate about the potential negative effects of these insecticides on non-target organisms, particularly on bees.
 Against this background, in some countries legislators and politicians have been faced with a need to make decisions on the future registration of some or all of this class of insecticides.

 Can valuable forest ecosystems be conserved or restored by manipulation of grazers and browsers?
 EviEM has reviewed how changes of the grazing pressure affect forest plants and invertebrates.

 Can manipulation of dead wood help to conserve or restore forest biodiversity?
 EviEM investigates how prescribed burning and creation or addition of dead wood affect forest flora and fauna.